ibm-cloud-docs/vpc/limitations.md

 * The following images are not supported:
   * Red Hat Enterprise Linux
   * Windows
-* Every profile has a network performance value of 2 Gbps per vCPU, with a cap of 80 Gbps.
+* Every x86-based profile has a network performance value of 2 Gbps per vCPU, with a cap of 80 Gbps.
+* Every POWER-based profile has a network performance value of 3 Gbps per vCPU, with a cap of 100 Gbps.
-* Each network interface has a network performance cap of 16 Gbps. <!-- You might need to attach multiple network interfaces to your virtual server instance to optimize network performance. -->
+* Each x86-based network interface has a network performance cap of 16 Gbps. <!-- You might need to attach multiple network interfaces to your virtual server instance to optimize network performance. -->
+* Each POWER-based network interface has a network performance cap of 25 Gbps.

 * API limitations:
   * List APIs don't support pagination.